spatten/slack-wifi-status/README.md

 ## Automatically updating your status

-Then setup a cron job that runs every five minutes and runs `bin/update-slack-status`, like this:
+Setup a cron job that runs every five minutes and runs `bin/update-slack-status`, like this:

 ```
 */5 * * * * cd /Users/yourname/path/to/code/slack-wifi-status && ./bin/update-slack-status